 Ninian was probably the first, and the Isle of Sanda has an early 5th Century Chapel said to have been built by him. https://en.wikipedia.org/wiki/Ninian Sanda is privately owned now, and it's unlikely anyone will be able to visit except for the birds enjoying the sanctuary there.

 Columba, 521 – 597, was an Irish abbot mainly credited with spreading Christianity in what is today Scotland (named after the Scoti).
 In 563, he travelled to Scotland with twelve companions and first landed on the Kintyre Peninsula, near Southend.

-Near Southend and next to a glorious beach, there are four historic sites, three of which are linked to St Columba.
-Within easy walking distance of each other are Keil Caves, used since prehistoric times, a holy well said to have been established by St Columba, a medieval chapel, and a fascinating footprint carved into a rock, said to be Columbas'. https://www.britainexpress.com/scotland/Strathclyde/churches/st-columbas-chapel.htm
+Near Southend and next to a glorious beach, there are four historic sites, three have links to St Columba.
+Within easy walking distance of each other are Keil Caves, used since prehistoric times and inhabited at the beginning of the 20th Century!
+There's a holy well said to have been established by St Columba, a medieval chapel, and two fascinating footprints carved into a rock.
+One (furthest from the sea) is said to be Columbas', although likely to have been carved by a religious zealot.
+The other footprint nearest the sea was cut as part of the traditions of ancient times.
+Leaders used them to plant their foot when being anointed.
+When you visit, you can take in the atmosphere as you imagine the ceremony and the people involved. https://www.britainexpress.com/scotland/Strathclyde/churches/st-columbas-chapel.htm

-Columba moved farther north up the west coast of Scotland and the island of Iona was made over to him by his mate Conall mac Comgaill King of Dál Riata where he founded an abbey which became central to the region for centuries and was credited with much of the arts, stone craft and culture of the area.
+Columba moved farther north up the west coast of Scotland, and the island of Iona was given to him by his friend Conall mac Comgaill King of Dál Riata.
+It was here where Columba founded an abbey which became central to the region for centuries and was credited with much of the arts, stone craft and culture of the area.

 The rest, as they say, is history.
 Check this out! https://en.wikipedia.org/wiki/Columba